efeuzel/cryptocurrency-dashboard-front-end/README.md

 # cryptocurrency-dashboard
 Dashboard application that shows prices from various exchanges and arbitrage opportunities.

+Made using React, Redux, Node.js, PostgreSQL and websockets